W. Pat Jennings: Early and family life

-Biography
+Military service

-Jennings was born on a farm in Camp, Virginia, in Smyth County, Virginia.
-He earned a B.S. degree from the Virginia Polytechnic Institute in Blacksburg, 1941.
-He entered the United States Army in July 1941 during World War II.
-He served in the United States Army for two years and in the European Theater of Operations for two and a half years with the Twenty-ninth Infantry as platoon leader, company commander, and operations officer.
-He was also an instructor in ROTC at the University of Illinois.
-He was discharged as a major in May 1946.
+As the United States became involved in World War II, Jennings enlisted in the United States Army for two years beginning in July 1941.
+He initially served in the European Theater of Operations for two and a half years, rising in rank with the Twenty-ninth Infantry from platoon leader to company commander, then operations officer.
+Jennings then became an instructor for the Reserve Officers' Training Corps at the University of Illinois.
+In May 1946, he was discharged with the rank of major.